MCamp859/hello-world/mawp5g-README.md

 10. When the installation is complete, you see the message “Installation of package complete” and the installation status for each module.

     ![A console window showing system output during the install process.
 At the end of the process, the system displays the message "Installation of package complete" and the installation status for each module.](images/multi-access-with-private-5g-install-success.png)

-     Figure 2: Successful installation
+    Figure 2: Successful Installation

-    >**NOTE:** If the pods have a status of “ContainerCreating”, please wait for some time, since Kubernetes will pull the images from the registry and then deploys them.
+    >**NOTE:** If the pods have a status of “ContainerCreating”, please wait for some time, since Kubernetes* will pull the images from the registry and then deploys them.
 This happens only the first time the containers are deployed, and the wait time will depend upon the network bandwidth available.